 The author has been provided documents, maps, reports and analytical results by Freegold.
-The author visited the property September 16 - 19, 2009, while evaluating the property as an acquisition target.
-During this visit the author reviewed the geology, areas of historical activities, claim corners/locations monument locations, drill holes and other pertinent features of the property.
+The author supervised the drilling and logged all the drill core during the 2015 exploration program.
+(September -October 2015) During the course of the program the author reviewed the geology, areas of historical activities, claim corners/locations monument locations, drill holes and other pertinent features of the property.

-The work completed by Freegold, along with historical data available to the author, forms the basis of this report.
+The work completed by Freegold both in 2014 and 2015 along with historical data available to the author, forms the basis of this report.
 These data include reports from previous operators, including but not limited to, annual, monthly, operations, geological, engineering, metallurgy and production reports.

-Unless otherwise noted, all costs contained in this report are denominated in United States dollars (US1.00 = CDN1.22).
+Unless otherwise noted, all costs contained in this report are denominated in United States dollars (US1.00 = CDN1.30).
 Where gold grades are quoted in this report, the abbreviation "opt" means troy ounces per short ton and the abbreviation "gpt" means grams per metric tonne.
 Historical resource estimates are presented in their original dimensions and measurement units to insure historical accuracy.
 Historical literature from before 1970 often quotes gold grades in United States dollars per short ton.
-Gold prices used for conversions to troy ounces per short ton are \$20.67 per ounce for publications prior to 1934 and \$35.00 per troy ounce for publications dating from 1934 to 1968 when the gold price was allowed to float on the open market.
+Gold prices used for conversions to troy ounces per short ton are \$20.67 per ounce for publications prior to 1934 and \$35.00 per troy ounce for publications dating from 1934 to 1971 when the gold price was allowed to float on the open market.